Cray-HPE/csm-install-workarounds/workarounds/livecd-post-reboot/CASMINST-1309/README.md

 > The following commands expect the cray cli to already be initialized by the `cray init` command

+1. Scale KEA down.
+This will prevent KEA from putting back any MAC addresses that are removed in the next steps.
+    ```bash
+    ncn-m001# kubectl scale -n services deployments/cray-dhcp-kea --replicas=0
+    ```

-1. Get an API Token
+2. Get an API Token
     ```bash
     ncn-m001# export TOKEN=$(curl -s -S -d grant_type=client_credentials \
                           -d client_id=admin-client \